New to Bounty?

 Don’t stress!
 We’ve rounded up the coolest DIY costumes that you can easily pull together, even at the last minute.

 So, when is it?
-Book Week 2020 is held from Saturday, August 22nd to Friday, August 28th.
+Book Week 2020 will be held from October 17 to October 23.
 This year the Children’s Book Council Australia have chosen the theme “Curious Creatures, Wild Minds”.

 Diary of a Wimpy Kid